rust-lang/rust-forge/src/compiler/proposals-and-stabilization.md

   - **Approve using:** r+ (compiler leads)
   - You can `r? compiler_leads` on the PR to roll one of the compiler leads as the reviewer.
   - Open a PR with the new target (w/ relevant documentation updates) and document adherence to the [target tier policy][tier_policy] in the description.
-New targets must start as tier three
+New targets must start as Tier 3
   - New targets should be assigned to the compiler team co-leads to check for any licensing concerns
 - Promoting a target